10 Devotional Acts for the Minoan Snake Goddess

 3. Go to the Palace of Knossos, learn more about it, or take a virtual tour.

-Snake Goddess and Priestess figurines of varying sizes were found at Knossos in Crete during Sir Arthur Evans’ excavations.
+Snake Goddess and Priestess figurines of varying sizes were found at Knossos in Crete during Arthur Evans’ excavations.
 I have posted several 3D renditions of the palace here.

 4. Learn more about your maternal ancestry.